darthkolli145/GeminiRAG/README.md

 ## Retrieval-Augmented Generation (RAG) – Minimal Starter

 This project is a minimal, production-friendly RAG scaffold you can run locally.
-It ingests your documents, builds a FAISS/Sklearn vector index using `sentence-transformers` embeddings, retrieves relevant chunks for a query, and answers via:
+It ingests your documents, builds a FAISS/Sklearn (or Torch GPU fallback) vector index using `sentence-transformers` embeddings, retrieves relevant chunks for a query, and answers via:

 - Local Hugging Face transformers model (default, no API key required)
 - OpenAI Chat API (optional, if `OPENAI_API_KEY` is set)
+- Google Gemini (optional, if `GEMINI_API_KEY` is set) – for LLM and/or embeddings
 - Extractive fallback

 ### Features
 - Local embeddings with `all-MiniLM-L6-v2` (small, fast)
+- Gemini embeddings (optional)
-- FAISS vector store persisted to disk
+- FAISS vector store persisted to disk (with GPU support if available)
 - Simple chunking and metadata tracking for citations
 - CLI and FastAPI server
 - PDF, TXT, and Markdown support
 - Optional NLP preprocessing: lowercasing, stopword removal, simple summaries, keyword extraction, and per-document metadata
+ - GPU acceleration for local LLM and retrieval (FAISS GPU or Torch GPU fallback)

 ### Quickstart